ThomasCanning/OptionsPricing/readme.md

 # Black-Scholes Option Pricing Model

-This script calculates the price of European call and put options using the Black-Scholes formula.
+This script calculates the price of European call and put options, using either the Black-Scholes formula or the binomial pricing model.

-### Variables
+## Variables

 - **s**: Spot price (current market price of the underlying asset) = 42
 - **k**: Strike price (price at which the option can be exercised) = 40
 - **t**: Time to expiration (in years) = 0.5
 - **r**: Risk-free rate (annualized) = 0.1
 - **v**: Volatility (standard deviation of the underlying asset's price) = 0.2

+## Pricing models

 ### Black-Scholes Formula